Ostomachion

 The Ostomachion which he describes was a puzzle similar to tangrams and was played perhaps by several persons with pieces made of bone.
 It is not known which is older, Archimedes' geometrical investigation of the figure, or the game.
-Victorinus, Bassus Ennodius and Lucretius have talked about the game too.
+Victorinus, Bassus, Ennodius and Lucretius have also discussed the game.

 Game

 The game is a 14-piece dissection puzzle forming a square.
 One form of play to which classical texts attest is the creation of different objects, animals, plants etc. by rearranging the pieces: an elephant, a tree, a barking dog, a ship, a sword, a tower etc. Another suggestion is that it exercised and developed memory skills in the young.
-James Gow, in his Short History of Greek Mathematics (1884), footnotes that the purpose was to put the pieces back in their box, and this was also a view expressed by W. W. Rouse Ball in some intermediate editions of Mathematical Essays and Recreations, but edited out from 1939.
+James Gow, in his Short History of Greek Mathematics (1884), footnotes that the purpose was to put the pieces back in their box, and this was also a view expressed by W. W. Rouse Ball in some intermediate editions of Mathematical Essays and Recreations.

-The number of different ways to arrange the parts of the Stomachions within a square were determined to be 17,152 by Fan Chung, Persi Diaconis, Susan P. Holmes, and Ronald Graham, and confirmed by a computer search by William H. Cutler.
+The number of different ways to arrange the parts of the Ostomachion within a square were determined to be 17,152 by Fan Chung, Persi Diaconis, Susan P. Holmes, and Ronald Graham, and confirmed by a computer search by William H. Cutler.

 However, this count has been disputed because surviving images of the puzzle show it in a rectangle, not a square, and rotations or reflections of pieces may not have been allowed.